kt3k/picojsx/README.md

-# @kt3k/picojsx
+# @kt3k/picojsx v0.1.0

 A minimal jsx runtime implementation.
-It renders jsx into a string.
+Renders jsx into a string.

 Set the below in `tsconfig.json` or `deno.json`: